 A Groundwork Guide by Shelley Tanaka

 Publisher: Groundwood Books

-$25.00 USD $15.00 USD
+$25.00 USD $15.00 USD - SOLD OUT

 One of so many talents could only be expected to talk superbly, too.
 Here in over two dozen interviews is the voice of Maya Angelou (1928-2014) telling with strength, warmth, honesty, and dignified pride of her impact upon a difficult world and ultimately of her triumph.